-As of March 31, 2023, we had federal and state net operating loss carryforwards of approximately \$191.9 million and \$65.2 million, respectively, which have begun to expire in Fiscal 2022 and will continue to expire in future periods.
+As of March 31, 2023, we had federal and state net operating loss carryforwards of approximately \$191.9 million and \$65.2 million, respectively, which began to expire in the year ended March 31, 2022 and will continue to expire in future periods.
 Under Section 382 of the Internal Revenue Code of 1986, as amended (the Code), changes in our ownership may limit the amount of our net operating loss carryforwards that could be utilized annually to offset our future taxable income, if any.
 This limitation would generally apply in the event of a cumulative change in ownership of our company of more than 50% within a three-year period.
 Any such limitation may significantly reduce our ability to utilize our net operating loss carryforwards and tax credit carryforwards before they expire.
 Any such limitation, whether as the result of prior or future offerings of our debt and/or equity securities, private placements, sales of our common stock by our existing stockholders or additional sales of our common stock by us could have a material adverse effect on our results of operations in future years.
-We have not yet completed a study to assess whether an ownership change for purposes of Section 382 has occurred, or whether there have been multiple ownership changes since our inception, due to the significant costs and complexities associated with such study.
+Although we have completed significantly dilutive equity offerings, including the October 2023 Public Offering, we have not yet completed a study to assess whether an ownership change for purposes of Section 382 has occurred, or whether there have been multiple ownership changes since our inception, due to the significant costs and complexities associated with such study.